elastic/elastic-charts/api/charts.api.md

     type: PointerEventType;
 }

+// Warning: (ae-missing-release-tag) "BasicListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type BasicListener = () => undefined | void;

+// Warning: (ae-missing-release-tag) "BasicSeriesSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type BasicSeriesSpec = SeriesSpec & SeriesAccessors & SeriesScales;

+// Warning: (ae-missing-release-tag) "BrushAxis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BrushAxis" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const BrushAxis: Readonly<{
     X: "x";